 Dr Euan Freeman

-Read more about my research at my personal website: euanfreeman.co.uk
+I have worked alongside Huawei, Nokia, and Ultraleap.
+Read more about my work at my personal website: euanfreeman.co.uk

 Freeman, E. , Williamson, J. R. , Kourtelos, P. and Brewster, S. (2018) Levitating Particle Displays with Interactive Voxels.
 In: 7th ACM International Symposium on Pervasive Displays (PerDis ’18), Munich, Germany, 06-08 Jun 2018, p.
 15. ISBN 9781450357654 (doi:10.1145/3205873.3205878)